-- A. The Board shall establish by regulation a requirement that each association shall establish reasonable procedures for the resolution of written complaints from the members of the association and other citizens.
+A. The Board shall establish by regulation a requirement that each association shall establish reasonable procedures for the resolution of written complaints from the members of the association and other citizens.
 Each association shall adhere to the written procedures established pursuant to this subsection when resolving association member and citizen complaints.
-The procedures shall include the following: - 1.
-A record of each complaint shall be maintained for no less than one year after the association acts upon the complaint. - 2.
-Such association shall provide complaint forms or written procedures to be given to persons who wish to register written complaints.
+The procedures shall include the following:

+1. A record of each complaint shall be maintained for no less than one year after the association acts upon the complaint.

+2. Such association shall provide complaint forms or written procedures to be given to persons who wish to register written complaints.
 The forms or procedures shall include the address and telephone number of the association or its common interest community manager to which complaints shall be directed and the mailing address, telephone number, and electronic mailing address of the Office.
 The forms and written procedures shall include a clear and understandable description of the complainant's right to give notice of adverse decisions pursuant to this section.

-- B. A complainant may give notice to the Board of any final adverse decision in accordance with regulations promulgated by the Board.
+B. A complainant may give notice to the Ombudsman of any final adverse decision in accordance with regulations promulgated by the Board.
 The notice shall be filed within 30 days of the final adverse decision, shall be in writing on forms prescribed by the Board, shall include copies of all records pertinent to the decision, and shall be accompanied by a \$25 filing fee.
-The fee shall be collected by the Director and paid directly into the state treasury and credited to the Common Interest Community Management Information Fund pursuant to § 54.1-2354.2.
+The fee shall be collected by the Director and paid directly into the state treasury and credited to the Common Interest Community Management Information Fund pursuant to

+§ 54.1-2354.2.
 The Board may, for good cause shown, waive or refund the filing fee upon a finding that payment of the filing fee will cause undue financial hardship for the member.
-The Director shall provide a copy of the written notice to the association that made the final adverse decision. - C. The Director or his designee may request additional information concerning any notice of final adverse decision from the association that made the final adverse decision.
+The Ombudsman shall provide a copy of the written notice to the governing board, and if applicable the common interest community manager, of the association that made the final adverse decision.

+C. The Director or his designee may request additional information concerning any notice of final adverse decision from the association that made the final adverse decision.
 The association shall provide such information to the Director within a reasonable time upon request.
-If the Director upon review determines that the final adverse decision may be in conflict with laws or regulations governing common interest communities or interpretations thereof by the Board, the Director may, in his sole discretion, provide the complainant and the association with information concerning such laws or regulations governing common interest communities or interpretations thereof by the Board.
-The determination of whether the final adverse decision may be in conflict with laws or regulations governing common interest communities or interpretations thereof by the Board shall be a matter within the sole discretion of the Director, whose decision is final and not subject to further review.
-The determination of the Director shall not be binding upon the complainant or the association that made the final adverse decision.
+If the Director upon review determines that the final adverse decision may be in conflict with laws or regulations governing common interest communities or interpretations thereof by the Board, the Director shall provide the complainant and the governing board, and if applicable the common interest community manager, of the association with information concerning such laws or regulations governing common interest communities or interpretations thereof by the Board.
+The determination of whether the final adverse decision may be in conflict with laws or regulations governing common interest communities or interpretations thereof by the Board shall be final and not subject to further review.
+If within 365 days of issuing a determination that an adverse decision is in conflict with laws or Board regulations governing common interest communities or interpretations thereof by the Board the Director receives a subsequent notice of final adverse decision for the same violation, the Director shall refer the repeat violation to the Board, which shall take action in accordance with § 54.1-2351 or 54.1-2352, as deemed appropriate by the Board.